HEIG-AndreCosta/pos/README.md

 ```

-- linux             : Main directory for all Linux components
+- linux/             : Main directory for all Linux components
-- linux/linux       : Linux kernel source tree
+- linux/linux/       : Linux kernel source tree
-- linux/usr         : User space applications and modules which will be transfered in the rootfs during the deployment
+- linux/usr/         : User space applications and modules which will be transfered in the rootfs during the deployment
-- linux/usr/module  : Kernel modules which will be inserted dynamically via insmod
+- linux/usr/module/  : Kernel modules which will be inserted dynamically via insmod
 - rootfs/            : Root tree of rootfs components, including Makefile to build the buildroot based rootfs
-- buildroot         : Source tree of buildroot
+- buildroot/         : Source tree of buildroot

 ```